jordan-public/dual-rollup-zk-opt/README.md

 The end result of this proof-of-concept is the ability to generate effective changes on L1 without waiting for the end of the Cartesi epoch.

+Consequently, the following use cases are feasible:
+### Dual Rollup
 The L2 EVM inside Cartesi VM would inherit the advantages from both Optimistic and ZK Rollups.
 If an important transfer such as large amount of funds is being transferred, then the ZK Rollup functionality would be used.
 On the other hand, if the outcome is not of great importance, like a casual chess game result, then Rollup functionality would be left to the built-in Optimistic Rollup on Cartesi.

+### Simple asset transfers

+With proofs of deposit to L1 transfer contract (to L2) simple “impatient” L2 to L1 asset transfers upon request could be achieved.

+### Universal ZK Bridge

+Provided a guarantee of no **identical** blockchain replicas (including chain ID) so that each blockchain can be identified on-chain, **Universal ZK Bridge** can be developed using a simple zk-proof of deposit.